Seniors and Caregivers: Practical Guide to Preparing Your Income Tax Return

 Preparing your seniors residence income tax return in Quebec can seem intimidating, but by following these simple steps, you can make the process more manageable.
 The important thing is to take it step by step and allow time to avoid distressing situations.
 With careful planning, you can optimize your tax return and minimize the stress associated with this time of year.

-Are you considering moving to a residence for the elderly?
-Contact us at 1 844 918-1020 to speak to a member of our team for free.
-Our accommodation specialists will be able to inform you of the costs of going to live in a residence.
+Are you considering moving to a senior living residence?
+Contact Bonjour Résidences at 1 844 918-1020 or submit an online request to speak to a member of our team for free.
+Our senior housing specialists will be able to inform you of the costs of going to live in a senior living residence.

 Share this resource